hvmonteiro/node-bitfinex-rest-api/README.md

 	console.log(symbol);
 });
 ```
+For a full list of examples with simple requests, visit: https://github.com/hvmonteiro/bitfinex-api-events/blob/master/example1.js
-For a full list of examples with events, visit: https://github.com/hvmonteiro/bitfinex-api-events/blob/master/example.js
+For a full list of examples with events, visit: https://github.com/hvmonteiro/bitfinex-api-events/blob/master/example2.js